somritdasgupta/webCV/README.md

 ## Introduction

 This is my website built using [Next.js](https://nextjs.org/) and styled with [Tailwind CSS](https://tailwindcss.com/).
-It acts as a preview of my projects and blogs.
+It acts as a frontend of my projects and blog posts.
 The site is designed to be responsive, intuitive, minimal and optimized for light and dark modes.

 ## Features